reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

    ![smtp-settings](/assets/img/posts/aws-ses-spring-cloud/smtp-settings.png)

 ### Calling the SES API
 We can send emails by calling the SES Query API with any REST client or by using the AWS SDK.
+We can send both formatted email or emails in plain text.

 ## Sending Mails with Amazon SES using Spring Cloud AWS